 One-Parent Family Payment (OFP) Jobseeker's payment (Allowance or Benefit) Supplementary Welfare Allowance (SWA) Disability payments (Allowance or Benefit) You may be eligible for OPFP if: 1.
-You are in employment and earn less than €425 per week (gross/before tax), or are unemployed AND 2.
+You are in employment and earn less that €425 per week (gross/before tax) until the end of May 2021.
+From April 2021 it does not matter how much you earn, or are unemployed AND 2.
 You have dependent children (where the youngest child is under 7 AND 3.
 Your spouse/partner has gone to prison for more than 6 months.
 You may need to provide a letter from the prison to confirm that your partner's custodial sentence is for over 6 months.4 This letter should state the prison where your partner is detained, the start date of the detention/imprisonment, whether they are on remand or sentenced, and the expected release date.
 You may be eligible for a jobseeker's payment if: 1.
 You are available for work AND 2.
-You are seeking employment You may be eligible for SWA if: You are not available for work AND your spouse/ partner has gone to prison for less than 6 months 5 You may be eligible for a disability payment if: 1.
+You are seeking employment You may be eligible for SWA if: • You are not available for work AND • your spouse/ partner has gone to prison for less than 6 months You may be eligible for a disability payment if: 1.
 You are not available for work due to illness or disability